SimpleShowing is a real estate brokerage that advertises discounted listing fees for home sellers and large commission rebates for buyers.

-Also, while SimpleShowing advertises a flat 1% commission, this rate is subject to a minimum fee of $3,500.
-If your home sells for less than $350,000, this minimum fee could reduce your savings — or potentially even eliminate them completely.
+Also, while SimpleShowing advertises a flat 1% commission, this rate is subject to a minimum fee of $5,000.
+If your home sells for less than $500,000, this minimum fee could reduce — or even eliminate — your cost savings.

 For the most part, SimpleShowing agents stack up well against traditional realtors.
 They’ve passed the same licensing requirements and should provide the same basic range of services.

-However, since SimpleShowing has a different business model than a conventional brokerage, you will encounter a few differences that could impact the quality of your experience.
+However, SimpleShowing’s unconventional business model means you’ll encounter a few differences that could affect the quality of your experience.